-- A. A single course of pulmonary rehabilitation in the outpatient ambulatory care setting may be considered medically necessary for the treatment of chronic pulmonary disease for individuals with moderate-to-severe disease who are experiencing disabling symptoms and significantly diminished quality of life despite optimal medical management. - B. A single course of pulmonary rehabilitation may be considered medically necessary in an outpatient ambulatory care setting as a preoperative conditioning component: - 1. for those considered appropriate candidates for lung volume reduction surgery; or - 2. for lung transplantation - C. Pulmonary rehabilitation programs are considered medically necessary following lung transplantation. - D. Pulmonary rehabilitation programs are considered experimental / investigational following other types of lung surgery, including but not limited to lung volume reduction surgery and surgical resection of lung cancer. - E. Multiple courses of pulmonary rehabilitation are considered experimental / investigational, either as maintenance therapy in individuals: - 1. who initially respond; or - 2. who fail to respond; or - 3. whose response to an initial rehabilitation program has diminished over time - F. Home-based pulmonary rehabilitation programs are considered experimental / investigational. - G. Pulmonary rehabilitation programs are considered experimental / investigational in all other situations.
+- A. A single course of pulmonary rehabilitation in the outpatient ambulatory care setting may be considered medically necessary for the treatment of chronic pulmonary disease for individuals with moderate-to-severe disease who are experiencing disabling symptoms and significantly diminished quality of life despite optimal medical management. - B. A single course of pulmonary rehabilitation may be considered medically necessary in an outpatient ambulatory care setting as a preoperative conditioning component: - 1. for those considered appropriate candidates for lung volume reduction surgery; or - 2. for lung transplantation - C. Pulmonary rehabilitation programs are considered medically necessary following lung transplantation. - D. Pulmonary rehabilitation programs are considered experimental / investigational following other types of lung surgery, including but not limited to lung volume reduction surgery and surgical resection of lung cancer. - E. Pulmonary rehabilitation programs in the outpatient ambulatory care setting are considered experimental / investigational for the treatment of post-acute sequelae of SARS-CoV-2 infection. - F. Multiple courses of pulmonary rehabilitation are considered experimental / investigational, either as maintenance therapy in individuals: - 1. who initially respond; or - 2. who fail to respond; or - 3. whose response to an initial rehabilitation program has diminished over time - G. Home-based pulmonary rehabilitation programs are considered experimental / investigational. - H. Pulmonary rehabilitation programs are considered experimental / investigational in all other situations.